Code-Institute-Submissions/mumbling-mum/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- Another feature idea
+I have been very tight for time on this project and therefore there are a few improvements that I would like to add going forward.

+- Add link to latest products/clearance products to the homepage.
+- Add link to latest blog post to the homepage.
+- Filtering items in the store by clearance status.
+- Sorting items in the store by Price high to low, low to high.
+- Improve the shopping bag and checkout layouts on the smallest devices.
+- Add the ability to like a comment in the blog.
+- Add the ability to add multiple images to the blog.

 ## Technologies Used

 - [VSCode](https://code.visualstudio.com/)
-    - I have used VSCode to develop this project as it is my preferred IDE. i have used .env to setup a virtual environment for development.
+    - I have used VSCode to develop this project as it is my preferred IDE.
+I have used .env to setup a virtual environment for development.

 - [HTML](https://en.wikipedia.org/wiki/HTML5)

 - [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)

 - [Bootstrap4](https://getbootstrap.com/)
     - I have used Bootstrap to style the site.
-ADD MORE HERE...
+I have produced this in a short time frame and have therefore made use of the bootstrap grid to ensure a responsive design and many of the bootstrap classes for styling.
+This has allowed me to focus my efforts on getting the site functionality right.

 - [javascript](https://en.wikipedia.org/wiki/JavaScript)